Jail House Inn

 Newport, Rhode Island 02840

 Web Link * (401) 367-4497 * Toll-Free: (888) 443-9452

-The Jailhouse Inn is located in the historic section of Newport, on Marlborough Street between Thames St. and Farrell Street, just across the street from The White Horse Tavern.
+The Jailhouse Inn is located in the historic section of Newport, on Marlborough Street between Thames St. and Farrell Street, just across the street from The Jail House Inn.
 Marlborough Street connects America's Cup Avenue to Broadway.

 The Jail House Inn has been described as being a handsome federal style building, constructed in 1772, to replace the old 1658 jail.
 In 1772, it was built to be a temporary holding tank for accused wrong-doers, facing trial; just for those folks who were passing through Newport's criminal justice system, and not staying too long.
 However, in the late 1800s the building was enlarged and renovated by architect Dudley Newton to be Newport's police station headquarters.
 The new building served the community's criminal justice needs as a police station, with room for other related departments until a new police headquarters was built on Broadway St. in 1986.
 Again, people were held there temporarily.

 This classic building didn't stay vacant for long, as it was purchased and became The Jail House Inn, after a renovation of the building.
 In 2005, the building was renovated to upscale the quality of the rooms to attract more visitors, though certain features of the old jail are still there, letting the guest know that this indeed was once a police department building.

 As the visitor enters the front door, there is the old police check in area window, that is now the check in to the inn.
 The old sign that hangs on the wall lists the various areas of business that one would find in The Newport Police Headquarters, besides the jail, including: Accidents, Complaints, Parking Tickets, and Licenses.